Strong chromatic index and Hadwiger number: Introduction

 \section{Introduction}

+All multigraphs in this paper are loopless.
 A {\em strong edge-colouring} of multigraph $G=(V,E)$ is a partition of the edges $E$ into parts each of which is an induced matching in $G$; the {\em strong chromatic index} $\chi_2'(G)$ of $G$ is the least number of parts in such a partition.
 Notice that $\chi_2'(G)$ is equal to $\chi(L(G)^2)$, the chromatic number of the square of the line graph of $G$.
+Here the \emph{square} $H^2$ of a graph $H$ is obtained by adding an edge between any two vertices that are at distance two in $H$.
 Although simply defined, $\chi_2'$ has proven difficult to pin down: a conjecture of Erd\H{o}s and Ne\v{s}et\v{r}il~\cite{Erd88} from the 1980s about the extremal behaviour of $\chi_2'$ in general is notorious; see also~\cite{CaKa19,JKP19} for its context with respect to multigraphs.

 It is eminently natural to focus on graph classes that are closed under taking minors.
 Already in 1990, Faudree, Gy\'arf\'as, Schelp, and Tuza~\cite{FSGT90}, by cutely combining the Four Colour Theorem with Vizing's Theorem, determined the asymptotic behaviour of $\chi_2'$ for planar graphs.